abarnes1/chess/README.md

 ## Possible Improvements
 If I were to return in the future for modifications I would probably look at:

+  - Help menu:  Give a simple explanation of how to play.
-  - Menus: Using arrows keys to move around a menu instead of having to input 1 or 2 in many cases.
+  - Menu selection: Using arrows keys to move around a menu instead of having to input 1 or 2 in many cases.
   - Display:  More information on the turn display for half move clock, castling rights, and/or the active en passant target.
-  - AI: Any kind of intelligence.
-  - Saving: Work towards a [PGN](https://en.wikipedia.org/wiki/Portable_Game_Notation) compatible save game.
   - Design:  I designed as I went due to lack of design pattern knowledge.
 There's a chance that there is a well known design patter than would have solved or made easier some of the issues I faced along the way.